netdata/netdata/collectors/python.d.plugin/powerdns/README.md

-# powerdns
+# PowerDNS monitoring with Netdata

-Module monitor powerdns performance and health metrics.
+Monitors the performance and health metrics of PowerDNS.

 Powerdns charts: